grep4linux/pcratool/README.md

-# Alpha Release with Module Utility Draft (by Sept 1)
+# Alpha Release with Module Utility Draft (by Nov 1)
 This phase is about creating the core engine that can parse the data.
 The goal is to have a functional, albeit rough, version of the analysis logic.

 Pseudocode for Initial Port from SCA Tool